 I work with a wide range of emotional and behavioral issues providing services that span from therapy for depression and grief counseling to parenting support, couples counseling and beyond.
 In a comfortable and supportive atmosphere, I offer a highly personalized approach tailored to each of my clients individual needs to help attain the personal growth they’re striving for.

 Healing takes place with understanding and processing your story and then finding your unique gift.
 Exploring what you have learned from life lessons and what the hidden gifts are can lead to finding your purpose.
 Imagine chipping away blocks to progress.
 Be curious.
 Discover and polish up your authentic self.
+I offer both TeleHealth and in person services.

 500 East Washington Street